h26k2/web-forms/README.md

 # web-forms
 This repository is all about Web Forms.
-It features lots of
+From a simple login form to multiple animated forms, you can get a variety of forms here!